geendolyn/Programming-Assignment/README.md

 4. Pull request:
    - Evidence of a pull request in the form of a screenshot of my submitted comments

+5. README file:
+   - A `README.md` file describing the project (this current file)

 ## Python packages used
    - `os` and `glob` for automatic file localisation
    - `matplotlib` for data visualisation and plotting figures